SDCG69/SDCG-V10/content/fiction/planestory.md

 Then he was on his knees, his hands spreading her thighs wider as he buried his face between her legs.
 Clara gasped, her fingers scrabbling for purchase against the sink as his tongue laved slow, deliberate strokes over her clit.
 The vibration of the plane faded into white noise, drowned out by the rush of blood in her ears and the wet, filthy sounds of his mouth on her.
 "Ethan—" she choked out, her thighs trembling.
 He hummed against her, the vibration sending a shockwave of pleasure up her spine.

 Ethan stood, turning Clara over so she is kneeling on the toiled seat lid.
 Clara hummed, a startled moan escaping her as Ethan kneeled behind her, not what she was expecting.
-As Ethan continued his steady licking rhythm, tracking his tongue up and down the folds of her pussy from the back
+Ethan continued a steady licking rhythm, tracking his tongue up and down the folds of her pussy from the back.

 Just when she thought she might come, his tongue shifted higher, tracing teasing circles getting even close to her asshole.
 "Oh god—" His tongue pressed inside, just barely, and her knees nearly gave out.
 The sensation was electric, unfamiliar but impossibly good, and when he added a finger to her clit, she came with a cry, her body shuddering against his mouth.
-Ethan didn’t let up—his tongue pushed deep into her ass, working her through the orgasm, coaxing every last pulse of pleasure from her until she was whimpering, oversensitive and boneless.
+Ethan didn’t let up — his tongue pushed deep into her ass, working her through the orgasm, coaxing every last pulse of pleasure from her until she was whimpering, oversensitive and boneless.

 Ethan stood up behind her and Clara could hear Ethan pumping something.
-Craning her neck she could see handfuls of the hand-lotion mounted by the sink being pumped into Ethans open hand filoing hte room with the scent of bergamot and something clinical.
+Craning her neck she could see handfuls of the hand-lotion mounted by the sink being pumped into Ethans open hand filling the room with the scent of bergamot and something clinical.

 [italic] What the f-? [/italic]